In a nutshell: The best natural food store on Maui. Better food, selection & pricing than the chain supermarkets.

 Their tea and chocolate selections are legendary – with over 600 teas and a wall of 200 chocolates.
 Their website puts numbers on all the other stuff – like 75 nut and seed butters – these examples are representative of the kind of options and selection you’ll have throughout the store.

 What Isn’t Going to be Spectacular

 The huge selection crammed into the place also means that it can be hard to find stuff.
 (To their credit, staff is always present and very helpful.)
-Also, if you’re more impressed by glitz and high-end merchandising, then the old-school shelving and deli cases won’t impress you a bit.
+Also, if you’re more impressed by glitz and high-end merchandising, then the old-school no-nonsense shelving won’t impress you a bit.
 The isles are also so narrow that the Fire Marshall goes into cold sweats every time he sees an organic goji berry.